-In a vast political reshaping of the world, more than 80 former colonies comprising some 750 million people have gained independence since the creation of the United Nations.
-At present, 17 Non-Self-Governing Territories (NSGTs) across the globe remain to be decolonized, home to nearly 2 million people.
-Thus, the process of decolonization is not complete.
-Finishing the job will require a continuing dialogue among the administering Powers, the Special Committee on Decolonization, and the peoples of the territories, in accordance with the relevant UN resolutions on decolonization.
+Since the birth of the United Nations, more than 80 former colonies comprising some 750 million people have gained independence.
+At present, 17 Non-Self-Governing Territories (NSGTs) across the globe remain on the list of Non-Self-Governing Territories, home to nearly 2 million people.
+Thus, the process of decolonisation is not complete.

 Completing this mandate will require a continuing dialogue among the administering Powers, the Special Committee on the Situation with regard to the Implementation of the Declaration on the Granting of Independence of Colonial Countries and Peoples (also known as the “Special Committee on Decolonisation” or the “C-24”) and the peoples of the Non-Self-Governing Territories, in accordance with the relevant United Nations resolutions on decolonisation.
 More